amytai/cinterrupts-osdi/README.md

 an environment for the evaluators on our machine.

 #### Accessing the evaluation environment
+Our system works closely with real hardware and reproduction of our results requires a low latency Intel Optane NVMe SSD (or similar).
+In addition, we wrote our scripts with an assumption that underlying SSD is connected to a NUMA node `#1` which hosts cores `1,3,5,7`.
+Different configuration will require to update our scripts accordingly.
-Please contact authors how to access the setup with installed hardware and preconfigured building environment.
+This is why we provide evaluators with an access to our setup with Intel Optane NVMe SSD installed and preconfigured building environment.
+Please contact authors how to access this setup remotely.
 (Account username/password and machine IPs are privileged information that we prefer to send out-of-band.)

 ### Content of the repository
 * `linux-kernel` directory with Linux kernel sources and cinterrupts patch